Paravur, Kollam: Rail

 Paravur railway station, an "Adarsh station", is situated at a distance of half kilometer away from the heart of Paravur town.
 Paravur is connected to various cities in India through Indian Railways.
 The station code for Paravur railway station is 'PVU'.

 Industrial development

 As part of the industry sector development plans of Kollam district, an IT Park would be setting up at Paravur Municipal area in an extent of 5 acres of land.
 The land can be acquired with the assistance of Land Use Board or Paravur Municipality. rail-Road linkages will be established.
 The Government also have plans to set up a Coir manufacturing unit and a Handloom unit at Paravur and considering the possibilities for setting up a food park also.

+Puttingal Devi temple

+Puttingal Temple is a Hindu temple in the coastal town of Paravur, India.
+The temple was founded after the presence of the goddess was experienced on an ant hill with Puttu being the Malayalam word for ant Hill.

+The main festival is celebrated on the day of Bharani star in Meenam.
+Fireworks and other events associated with the festival take place along with other cultural events with various poojas performed.